GeoNet/fits/Godeps/_workspace/src/github.com/GeoNet/map180/README.md

 ## Data Assembly

-The goal is to end up with land and lakes multi polygon on EPSG:3857 entered into `public.map180_layers`.
+The goal is to end up with land and lakes multi polygon on EPSG:3857 entered into `public.map180_layers` and labels in `public.map180_labels`.
 The zoom region should include data for your region of interest at higher zoom levels.

-The assembled New Zealand data set (`data/new_zealand_map_layers.ddl`) was made from shape files that where loaded into the DB and then cut and transformed into `public.map180_layers`.
+The assembled New Zealand data set (`data/new_zealand_map_layers.ddl`) was made from shape files that where loaded into the DB and then cut and transformed into `public.map180_layers` and `public.map180_layers`.

 The files `etc/load-nz-shp.sh` and `etc/nz_map180_layer.ddl` document the process of creating `public.map180_layers`.
 This was then dumped using:

 ```
-pg_dump -h 127.0.0.1 -t fits.map_layers --data-only -U postgres  fits -f data/new_zealand_map_layers.ddl
+pg_dump -h 127.0.0.1 --table=public.map180_layers --table=public.map180_labels --data-only -U postgres  fits -f data/new_zealand_map_layers.ddl
 ```

 The assembled New Zealand data set uses data sourced from: